 - Integrates well with music software like Cubase or Reason

 - Keys have mechanical noise

 - Action is different between white and black keys

 - Need a forceful touch

 If you trust Roland on your musical instruments, you can also rely on Roland Tabletop Synthesizer.
 It comes with professional sound design with great production techniques and controls.
-So, you can easily tap, tune and tweak with hand-on controls for a more enjoyable performance.
+So, you can easily tap, tune and tweak with hands-on controls for a more enjoyable performance.

-In addition, all the instruments, sample sounds and master effects are saved in the design kits, so you can easily access them during your performance.
+In addition, all the instruments, sample sounds, and master effects are saved in the design kits, so you can easily access them during your performance.
 There’s an SD slot where you can pull out samples and import your mono or stereo sounds via an SD card.